Cultivating young scientists through hands-on exploration in Boston’s landscape for learning

-- The Arboretum for Educators Monthly Explorations Join us on the first Saturday of each month for a 2-hour outdoor/indoor investigation of seasonal natural phenomena and hands-on life science activities.
+- The Arboretum for Educators Monthly Explorations Join us on the first Saturday of each month for a 2 1/2-hour outdoor/indoor investigation of seasonal natural phenomena and hands-on life science activities.
 View 2016-2017 topics [pdf]

-- The Arnold Arboretum Summer Institute 2016: Plants in the Web of Life.
-This past summer PreK through Grade 8 teachers from the Boston Public Schools and other area systems gathered at the Arboretum for an intensive four day seminar on various botany related topics.
-Guest lecturers provided content, and education staff were on hand to provide context using the outdoors.
-One hundred percent of attendees would recommend this Institute to fellow educators.
-Check back for information on Summer Institute 2017!
+- The Arnold Arboretum Summer Institute 2017: Build a Plant Bottom to Top.
+PreK through Grade 5 teachers from the Boston Public Schools and other area systems gather at the Arboretum for an intensive four day seminar on plant morphology – the study of tree form and function.
+Guest lecturers provide content, and education staff provide context using the outdoors.
+One hundred percent of last year’s attendees would recommend this Institute to fellow educators.

 In cooperation with Harvard University, the Arnold Arboretum has formed various partnerships with the local community, neighboring Boston Public Schools, and schools of higher learning.

 Training, programs, and bus transportation have been provided to nearby Boston Head Start centers to introduce the Arboretum as a local resource for learning about the natural world for children from low-income families, their parents, and their teachers.